 Two possessions later, Blackston hit a streaking Kanak down the middle off play-action for a 14-0 lead with 8:36 left in the second quarter.
 A short punt gave the Panthers possession at the Eagle 38, and on the second play Graham burst untouched up the middle for a 25-yard score, giving the Panthers their halftime lead of 21-0.

-Page 2 of 2 - Meanwhile, Grain Valley’s passing game didn’t take too kindly to the rain, and protection issues caused Jimmy Tucker to replace sophomore starter Kellen Holland with senior Ben Andes.
+Meanwhile, Grain Valley’s passing game didn’t take too kindly to the rain, and protection issues caused Jimmy Tucker to replace sophomore starter Kellen Holland with senior Ben Andes.
 Holland was just 6-of-17 passing in the first half, came back in during the fourth quarter and finished 10 of 22 for 77 yards.
 Andes was 6-of-17 passing for 92 yards.

 The Eagles had just 42 of their 211 total yards in the first half.
 Oak Grove end Tandy Hall had three stops behind the line of scrimmage, while tackle Dalton Brinegar and Fugitt at linebacker also stops for negative plays.